r-crosswords/aotw/exolve-README.md

 not provide associations between grid squares and clues, by using non-numeric clue labels without providing their grid locations.
-When the solver is entering a value in a light for which the clue association is not known, the highlighted "current clue" is actually a browsable interface in which the solver can bring up any of all the clues that cover at least one square without a known clue association.
+When the solver is entering a value in a light for which the clue association is not known, the highlighted "current clue" browsable interface runs through all the clues for which no grid cells are known.

 ## Some details about diagramless cells
 Note that "diagramlessness" only hides from the solver whether a square is